Improving Word Embedding Factorization for Compression Using Distilled Nonlinear Neural Decomposition: Methodology: Distilled Embedding

 In addition to the cross-entropy loss, we introduce a novel embedding reconstruction loss (Equation \ref{eq:recon}), which we refer to as embedding distillation as we distill information from the pre-trained embedding into our model,

-where $e_i$ and $\hat{e}_i$ are the embedding vectors corresponding to the $i^{\text{th}}$ word in the original embedding matrix $E$ and the reconstructed embedding matrix $\hat{E}$ respectively and $u_i$ refers to the $i^{\text{th}}$ row of the matrix $\mathbb{U}$.
-We use Equation \ref{eq:total} as our final loss function.
+where $e_i$ and $\tilde{e}_i$ are the embedding vectors corresponding to the $i^{\text{th}}$ word in the original embedding matrix $E$ and the reconstructed embedding matrix $\tilde{E}$ respectively and $u_i$ refers to the $i^{\text{th}}$ row of the matrix $\mathbb{U}$.
+This helps in better generalization since during fine-tuning the words seen in the training corpus are given higher weight at the expense of low-frequency word.
+This loss helps maintain a balance between the two.